Guardrails Beat Guidance: A Large-Scale Study of Rules, Skills, and Persistent Configuration for Coding Agents: Complete Experiment 4a Results

 \section{Complete Experiment 4a Results}

 \Cref{tab:exp4a_full} reports all 18 rules from the per-rule ablation, sorted by effect size $\Delta$.
-The $\Delta$ column shows the change in pass rate when the rule is \emph{removed} from the 18-rule set (65.7\% baseline), sign-inverted so that positive = rule helps.
+We define $\Delta$ as the change in pass rate when the rule is \emph{removed} from the 18-rule set (65.7\% baseline), sign-inverted so that positive $\Delta$ means the rule is helpful.